aarontran/snr-filaments/agenda.md

   *rerun SN1006, flmt 4, 3 energy bands for completeness*

-### Paper/table to-dos
+### Table generation
-* LATEX TABLE GENERATING -- List number of DOFs where relevant. or report chisqr red directly.
-* NOTE my automated rounding is kinda sucking... ugh.
-Trust the first 2 or 3 digits (3 for numbers, 2 for errors), everything else is suspect.
-  Fix this...
+* Report reduced chisqr + degrees of freedom.
 * maybe useful to compute advection/diffusion lengths from fits?
-  Better yet -- ratio of advection/diffusion lengthscales problem is that this IS energy dependent.
+  Better yet -- ratio of advection/diffusion lengthscales This IS energy dependent.
+Does it help us say anything?
-* ALSO we need `m_E` from this, and the data...
-  (Rob, Brian: report this in the results, and make it clear what's going on...

-* I also want to report `m_E` as estimated from MODEL fits, which to be clear is a separate "observable" that I expect to be more robust than the point-to-point measurements)
+* Maybe report `m_E` as estimated from MODEL fits, which, to be clear, is a separate "observable" that I expect to be more robust than the point-to-point measurements)

-  Also, print out `m_E` values, point to point and from `width_dump` model... see some of the old notebooks in `code-profiles/` (merge functionality together and throw out old / unused things)

 ### Code to do this better